percona/pmm-doc/docs/setting-up/server/helm.md

 !!! note alert alert-primary ""
     Helm v3 is needed to run the following steps.

-## Use Helm to install PMM server on Kubernetes clusters
+## Use Helm to install PMM server on Kubernetes clusters (PMM 2.29.0 and onwards)

 !!! summary alert alert-info "Summary"
     - Install